Bjacks0321/Cybersecurity-/README.md

 # 🛡️ Brittney's Cybersecurity Portfolio

+Welcome to my cybersecurity portfolio!
+This repository highlights my journey into cybersecurity, showcasing my technical skills, tools I've mastered, and projects I've completed as I transition from healthcare to cyber defense.

 🎯 **Elevator Pitch**
 Hi, I’m Brittney.
 I’m transitioning into cybersecurity with a strong foundation in Python automation, SQL, and full-stack development through projects and certifications like the Google Cybersecurity Certificate.